Most of Kansas at high risk of West Nile virus | ExBulletin

 KDHE is a risk model that uses three components: temperature, mosquito surveillance data, and human cases of West Nile fever.

-Most of the states are at high risk due to the high average daily temperatures of the previous week and the high number of mosquitoes carrying the virus.
+Most of the states are at high risk due to the high average daily temperatures of the previous week and the capture of virus vector mosquitoes.

+“Usually, they grow from eggs to adults within 7-10 days, and females lay eggs about every 3 days, which can be 100-300 at a time,” said Matt McCarnan of the Sedgwick County Expansion Bureau. ..

+The State Department of Health advises you to avoid mosquitoes, wear repellents, long sleeves, and trousers if the weather permits, throw away standing water, and use mosquito nets near the playground.

 Copyright 2021KWCH. all rights reserved.